 Coding Concept 2: Sequence

-Teaching kids about sequence is a fairly easy.
+Teaching kids about the concept of a sequence is a fairly easy task.
 Sequence is basically completing a task in a certain order.
 So, if we refer to algorithms above, it means putting those instructions in order.
 A great introduction to coding for kids is to learn about sequencing, as this is a core skill that is foundational to many concepts across the curriculum.

 Coding Concept 3: Loop